10 Ideation Techniques for Design Thinking

 How to Ideate?

-Ideation is a critical step in the design thinking process.
-With its help, you generate, explore, and communicate new ideas.
+Ideation is essential in every sphere that is connected to creativity.
+With its help, you generate, explore, communicate, and implement new ideas.
 Here's a step-by-step guide on how to ideate:

 1. Understand and frame your problem.

-No "best" practice exists since their usefulness varies depending on the situation.
+No "best" practice exists since its usefulness varies depending on the situation.
 But here are some of the most widespread and effective ones.

 The best thing about a mind map is that it changes and evolves.
 It follows the flow of ideas, connecting different parts of the concept and showing the thinking process.
 When connecting ideas visually, people see how things relate.
-Therefore, you can come up with solutions that fit your problems best.
+Till the image is completed — both on the paper and in your mind.

 SCAMPER involves creating a checklist of prompts to think about a problem from different angles and develop innovative solutions.
 The method guides your thinking process through seven different approaches.
 Each of them corresponds to one of the letters of the acronym: